Welcome to Class 5 – Ms Samuels

 Last half term the children have the opportunity develop their knowledge, skills and problem solving skills in all areas of the curriculum.

-Also, we have continued to build our mathematical and English skills by apply them in our topic work as well as in our direct learning of Maths and English, including spellings and times tables.
+We have continued to build our mathematical and English skills by apply them in our topic work as well as in our direct learning of Maths and English, including spellings and times tables.

 Take a look at some of the fantastic learning we have done: